MacKenzie Scott: Personal life

 Scott was married to Jeff Bezos, whom she met while working as an administrative assistant at D. E. Shaw in 1992.
 After three months of dating, they married and moved from Manhattan to Seattle, Washington, in 1994.
 They have four children: three sons and an adopted daughter.
 Their oldest son was born in 2000.

 Their community property divorce in 2019 left Scott with $35.6 billion in Amazon stock, but her former husband retained 75% of the couple's Amazon stock.
 She became the third-wealthiest woman in the world and one of the wealthiest people overall in April 2019.
 In July 2020, Scott was ranked the 22nd-richest person in the world by Forbes with a net worth estimated at $36 billion.
 By September 2020, Scott was named the world's richest woman, and by December 2020, her net worth was estimated at $62 billion.

-After her divorce from Jeff Bezos, MacKenzie Bezos changed her name to MacKenzie Scott, with the surname deriving from her middle name given at birth.
+After her divorce from Jeff Bezos, MacKenzie Bezos changed her name to MacKenzie Scott, with the surname deriving from her middle name given at birth, which was the surname of her maternal grandfather, G. Scott Cuming.

-In 2021, Scott then married Lakeside School science teacher Dan Jewett.
+In 2021, Scott married Lakeside School science teacher Dan Jewett.
 The marriage was revealed in Jewett's Giving Pledge letter posted in March 2021.
 In September 2022, Scott filed for divorce, which was finalized in January 2023.

+In December 2024, Scott announced that she began to direct her advisors to invest her wealth in for-profit companies and funds seeking solutions to societal challenges.

 Philanthropy

+Since her divorce from Bezos, Scott has become a major philanthropist.
 In May 2019, Scott signed the Giving Pledge, a charitable-giving campaign in which she undertook to give away most of her wealth to charity over her lifetime or in her will.
-The pledge is not legally binding.
+Much of her philanthropy is organized through Yield Giving which she uses to distribute her wealth with an emphasis on trust-based, high-impact giving.

+In December 2021, Scott faced backlash for a Medium post when she stated she would not reveal how much money she has donated or to whom.
+She subsequently announced that her team would build a website to share details of her philanthropy.
+In December 2022, she posted the link to her donation database, called Yield Giving.
+Per the website, "Yield is named after a belief in adding value by giving up control."

+Launched publicly in 2022, Yield Giving reflects her philosophy of “adding value by giving up control,” prioritizing unrestricted donations to community-led organizations and underserved institutions.

+Donations

 In a July 2020 Medium post, Scott announced that she had donated $1.7 billion to 116 non-profit organizations, with a focus on racial equality, LGBTQ+ equality, democracy, and climate change.
-Her gifts to Historically Black Colleges and Universities (HBCUs), Hispanic-serving institutions, tribal colleges and universities, and other colleges surpass $800 million.